Magicloud/cairo-core/README.md

 ## Status check

 Checking the status of most Cairo objects is necessary, after creation, or a sequence of actions on it.
 A sugar method `with` is given for `Render`.
 And a method `use` is given for regular IO monad.

+# ALERT

+The library cannot be built by `stack`.
+Some conflicts on code generation.
+Still working on.